-Cinnamon is added in many ethnic recipes.
+Cinnamon is added to many ethnic recipes.
 Apart from adding flavor to the food, it also aids in digestion.
 It is very effective against indigestion, nausea, vomiting, upset stomach, diarrhea, and flatulence.
-Due to its carminative properties, it is very helpful in eliminating excess gas from the stomach and intestines.
+Due to its carminative properties, it is beneficial in eliminating excess gas from the stomach and intestines.
 It also removes acidity and reduces the effects of morning sickness.
 It is, therefore, often referred to as a digestive tonic.

 Cures Respiratory Problems

 It helps in relieving the symptoms of colds, influenza, sore throat, and congestion.